 You’re at the starting line of a road race.
 The gun goes off and the clock starts ticking.
 Runners take off — as you bend down to tie your shoes.

 You don’t have to be a runner to know that this tactic ends in your competitors leaving you in the dust.
 You’d avoid this in a recreational setting — so why wouldn’t you in a professional one?
 Spending too much time preparing data for use stifles its ability to deliver meaningful, timely insights, giving competitors ample opportunity to outperform you.
-Data access governance gets your data to the starting line faster, accelerating data analytics timelines.
+Automated data access gets your data to the starting line faster, accelerating data analytics timelines.